INDEPENDENT AUDITORS REPORT

-We have audited the accompanying standalone financial statements of M/s BAL PHARMALIMITED which comprise the balance sheet as at 31 March 2015 the statement ofprofit and loss and cash flow statement for the year then ended and a summary ofsignificant accounting policies and other explanatory information.
+We have audited the accompanying standalone financial statements of BAL PHARMA LIMITED("the company") which comprise the balance sheet as at 31 March 2016 thestatement of profit and loss the cash flow statement for the year then ended and asummary of significant accounting policies and other explanatory information.

 Report on other legal and regulatory requirements

 1. As required by the Companies (Auditors Report) Order 2016 ("theOrder") issued by the Central Government of India in terms of sub-section (11) ofsection 143 of the Act we give in the Annexure-A statement on thematters specified in paragraphs 3 and 4 of the Order to the extent applicable.